MinaProtocol/mina/rfcs/0013-module-versioning.md

 module definition.
 Perhaps it would also take the list of serializations needed (often just one or two are needed).

+### Serialization restricted to Stable, versioned modules

+Serialization should be allowed only for modules following this discipline, including the use of the `Stable` submodule containing versions.

+An exception can be carved out for using `sexp` serialization of data from modules without `Stable` and versioning.
+That kind of serialization is useful for logging and other printing from within Coda, and is less likely to be used with other software.

 ### Embracing this discipline

 As of this writing, there are over 600 type definitions with `deriving